cristoper/feedmixer/README.rst

 ~~~~~~

 Deploy FeedMixer using any WSGI-compliant server (uswgi, gunicorn, mod_wsgi,
 ...).
+For a production deployment, it is not a bad idea to put an asynchronous
+http proxy (like Nginx) in front of FeedMixer to protect it from too many and
+slow connections (as well as to provide SSL termination, additional caching,
+authoriziation, etc., as required)

 Refer to the documentation of the server of your choice.

 mod_wsgi
 ````````